kayhoogland/pydata_meetup_pip_demo/README.md

-This repository contains the code to reproduce the demo I gave at the Pydata Meetup on the 18th of April 2019.
+This repository contains the code to reproduce the demo I gave during the Pydata Meetup on the 18th of April 2019.

 # Pip require virtualenv trick